 - Pour the red batter into a large piping bag fit with a medium-sized round piping tip.
 Pour the green batter into a small piping bag fit with a small round piping tip.

-- Place the templates beneath each silpat mat before piping, then remove then from the pan once you’re done piping.
+- Place the templates beneath each silpat mat before piping, then remove them from the pan once you’re done piping.
 To give you macarons more dimension and definition, pipe the red part of the berry and wait 5 minutes before adding the green stem and leaves.

 - Sprinkle yellow nonpareil sprinkles over the red part of each shell to look like strawberry seeds.